terrimporter/MetaWorks/README.md

 ### Installing Conda

 Conda is an open source package and environment management system.
 Miniconda is a lightweight version of conda that only contains conda, python, and their dependencies.
-Using conda and the environment.yml file provided here can help get all the necessary programs in one place to run this pipeline.
+Using conda and the environment.yml file provided here can help get most of the necessary programs in one place to run this pipeline.
 Snakemake is a Python-based workflow management tool meant to define the rules for running this bioinformatic pipeline.
 There is usually no need to edit the snakefile file directly.
 Changes to select parameters can be made in the config.yaml file.
 If you install conda and activate the environment provided, then you will also get the correct versions of the open source programs used in this pipeline including Snakemake.

 Install miniconda as follows: